Toilet training can be split into two processes – toilet training for day and toilet training for night.

 Tips for toilet training at night

-- Make sure your child isn’t going to bed when they’re extremely tired.
-If they’re exhausted they probably won’t wake or feel the urge to pee.
+- Try to start night toilet training at a time when your child is well rested.
+If they’re completely exhausted they probably won’t wake or feel the urge to pee.

 - Add a trip to the toilet into your child’s bedtime routine.
-Maybe two!
-Try taking your child to the toilet before a bath, then bathtime, pyjamas, teeth, story, then back to the toilet.
-Make it the last thing they do before sleep.
+Make it the last thing they do before they go to sleep.

 - Invest in a good-quality, fitted, waterproof mattress protector (or two!).
 Some parents make the bed twice so if there’s an accident during the night all you have to do is strip off the top layer rather then remake the bed.
 You can also buy waterproof sheets, so you don’t have to remake the entire bed.